caltech-netlab/caltech-netlab.github.io/README.md

 6. Log in with GitHub

-7. Push github repo to Netlify following instructions on page
+7. Link github repo in Netlify following instructions on page

 ## References